ElArkk/blog/_posts/2020-03-18-staticman-setup.md

 as a file to the dedicated spot in your blog repository on GitHub (or GitLab).
 If you turn on moderation, it will create a pull request instead.
-To do this, it of course needs push rights to your repo, and setting up everything correctly, including running your own instance of staticman, turned out to be a bit more difficult than it seemed.
+To do this, it of course needs push rights to your repo, and setting up everything correctly, including running your own instance of Staticman, turned out to be a bit more difficult than it initially seemed.

-It begins with choosing which endpoint of staticman you want to use. `v1` (deprecated), `v2` or `v3`.
+First, you need to choose which endpoint of staticman you want to use. `v1` (deprecated), `v2` or `v3`.
 For quite a while I was trying to use the newest (`v3`) endpoint of Staticman, with no success.
 Turns out, that `v3` does not support authentication through Personal Accesss Tokens anymore, but only through